Randomized Polynomial-Time Root Counting in Prime Power Rings: Algebraic Preliminaries and Our Algorithm

 We are at last ready to prove the correctness of Algorithm \ref{algor:main}.

-{\bf Proof of Correctness of Algorithm \ref{algor:main}:} Assume temporarily that Algorithm \ref{algor:main} is correct when $f_{0,0}$ is {\em not} identically $0$ mod $p$.
-Since (for any integers $a,x,y$ with $a\!\leq\!k$) $p^a x\!=\!p^a y$ mod $p^k \Longleftrightarrow x\!=\!y$ mod $p^{k-a}$, Steps 1--6 of our algorithm then clearly correctly dispose of the case where $f$ is identically $0$ mod $p$.
-So let us now prove correctness when $f$ is {\em not} identically $0$ mod $p$.
+{\bf Proof of Correctness of Algorithm \ref{algor:main}:} Assume temporarily that Algorithm \ref{algor:main} is correct when $f_{0,0}$ is {\em not} identically $0$ in $(\Z/(p))[x]$.
+Since (for any integers $a,x,y$ with $a\!\leq\!k$) $p^a x\!=\!p^a y$ mod $p^k \Longleftrightarrow x\!=\!y$ mod $p^{k-a}$, Steps 1--6 of our algorithm then clearly correctly dispose of the case where $f$ is identically $0$ in $(\Z/(p))[x]$.
+So let us now prove correctness when $f$ is {\em not} identically $0$ in $(\Z/(p))[x]$.
 Applying Lemma \ref{lemma:basic}, we then see that it is enough to prove that the value of $M$ is the value of our formula for $N_{p,k}(f)$ when the {\bf For} loops of Algorithm \ref{algor:main} runs correctly.

 Step 7 ensures that the value of $M$ is initialized as $n_p(f)$.
 Steps 8--15 (once the {\bf For} loop is completed) then simply add the second and third summands of our formula to $M$ thus ensuring that $M\!=\!N_{p,k}(f)$, {\em provided} the {\bf For} loop has run correctly, along with all the {\bf For} loops in the recursive calls to {\tt RandomizedPrimePowerRootCounting}.
-Should any of these {\bf For} loops run incorrectly, Steps 16--20 ensure that our algorithm correctly announces an under-count.
-So we are done.
+Should any of these {\bf For} loops run incorrectly, Steps 16--20 ensure that our algorithm correctly announces an under-count.$^3$ So we are done.